miku/estab/README.md

       -f="_id _index": field or fields space separated -host="localhost": elasticsearch host
       -indices="": indices to search (or all)
-      -limit=0: maximum number of docs to return (return all by default) -null="NOT_AVAILABLE": value for empty fields
+      -limit=-1: maximum number of docs to return (return all by default) -null="NOT_AVAILABLE": value for empty fields
       -port="9200": elasticsearch port
       -query="": custom query to run
-      -separator="|": separator to use for multiple field values -size=10000: scroll batch size
+      -raw=false: stream out the raw json records -separator="|": separator to use for multiple field values -size=10000: scroll batch size
       -timeout="10m": scroll timeout